AmberC0209/PaddleX/docs/practical_tutorials/ts_classification.en.md

 First, choose the corresponding PaddleX pipeline based on your task scenario.
 For this task, the goal is to train a time series classification model based on heartbeat monitoring data to classify heartbeat time series conditions.
 Recognizing this as a time series classification task, we select PaddleX's Time Series Classification Pipeline.
 If unsure about the task-pipeline correspondence, consult the [PaddleX Pipeline List (CPU/GPU)](../support_list/models_list.en.md) for pipeline capabilities.

 ## 2. Quick Experience
-PaddleX offers two ways to experience its capabilities: locally or on the **Baidu AIStudio Community**.
+PaddleX offers two ways to experience its capabilities: locally or on the <b>Baidu AIStudio Community</b>.

 * Local Experience:
 ```python